janko/flickrie/README.md

 refer to as "set".
 This is because the word "photoset" is actually incorrect, since sets can also hold videos.

-You can also throw in some parameters to `.photos_from_set` to get more information about photos.
+You can also throw in some parameters to `Flickrie.photos_from_set` to get more information about photos.
 For example,

 ```ruby
 photos = Flickrie.photos_from_set(819234, :extras => 'owner_name,last_update,tags,views')